kurtsanor/brainbytes/README.md

 ### 1. Create Environment File

-Copy the template file and fill in your values:
+Copy the template file in the project root and fill in your values:

 ```bash
 # Copy template from root